 - Term date

-- Servicing agent (& additional agents)
+- Servicing agent and any additional agents

 - Account manager (if applicable)

 You’ll also want to keep up-to-date, thorough commission information such as the premium and pay frequency.

 For Errors and Omissions (E&O) and compliance reasons, agencies also have to document every contact they have with clients and prospects.
 With this, you need to be able to quickly and easily write up notes and attach documents after each contact attempt and interaction.